anson09/talks/Performance-Optimizing/slides.md

 ## preload

-Preload is a declarative fetch, and it’s **mandatory** for the browsers
+Preload is a declarative fetch, and it’s **mandatory** for the browsers, priority depends on the value of the `as` attribute

 works best on resources that are part of the [critical rendering path](https://developer.mozilla.org/en-US/docs/Web/Performance/Critical_rendering_path) in current page, such as fonts, css, or critical javascript